Registered Direct Offering raises $11.7 million

 Non Executive Director

-Has served as a member of our board of directors since 2018.
+Has served as a member of our Board of Directors since 2018.

 Before joining Sanofi, Cyrille was Medical Director and Global Head of Clinical Development at Rhone Poulenc Rorer and previously worked for Takeda in a variety of operational and medical affairs roles.
 Cyrille received an M.D. from the University of Paris, Saint-Antoine School of Medicine and an MSc in Human Biology (major in physiology) from the Medical University of Paris.